tttppp/ragl/rules.md

 ## 2.2 Returning players

-2.2.1 Players transferring over from the previous season have until 2024-10-03 to confirm their participation.
+2.2.1 Players transferring over from the previous season have until 2025-10-02 to confirm their participation.

 2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials will request any of the above if mandatory information is missing.

 ## 2.3 Qualifications

 2.3.5 Players who have been forfeit or disqualified in more seasons than they have completed will need to play some pre-season games on the ladder to be eligible to return.
-Players must have played `4*(incomplete - complete)²` games on the ladder in the month prior to registration closing.
+Players must have played `4*(incomplete - complete)²` games on the ladder between the targetted end of playoffs for the previous season (see rules page for previous season) and registration closing for this season.

 For example: If a player has season forfeit in 3 seasons and only completed 1 season then they must play `4*(3-1)² = 4*2² = 16` preseason ladder games to be eligible for the season.

 See https://tttppp.github.io/ragl/forfeits.html for individual records.

-2.3.6 Forfeits during the playoffs of this season will count as a completed season for future qualification (although similar forfeits in the past were subject to different rules and so continue to count as forfeits).
+2.3.6 Forfeits during the playoffs of this season will count as a completed season for future qualification (although similar forfeits in some past seasons were subject to different rules and so continue to count as forfeits).

 ## 2.4 Waiting list

-2.4.1 In the event of players leaving during the first week for any reasons, they may be replaced from the waiting list.
+2.4.1 In the event of players leaving during the first week for any reason, they may be replaced from the waiting list.
 The league officials will use a combination of the waiting list and promotion to fill the vacancy.

 # 3. Communications